Case study:

 The Outcome

-Following several rounds of correspondence with East Suffolk Council, the S44A relief was successfully applied.
+After several rounds of correspondence with East Suffolk Council, the S44A relief was successfully applied.
 The council agreed to adjust the business rates for the period between November 2023 and April 2024, effectively removing the liability for the 720m² area under renovation.

 Savings achieved: £5,218